smice-art/Python-Script-Math-II/Mandelbulb/README.md

 ![Preview Image](images/screen.jpg)

 ## Documentation
 the script is easy to handle.
 In the top of the script you find a short set of parameter with a short description.
+Also there is *.blend File with a basic preview (Version 4.3.2)

 ## Release Notes